 In 2007, I completed a law conversion course at the University of Brighton (UOB), graduating with a Commendation.
 In 2009, I completed my LPC at the University of West England (UWE) with Merit and qualified as a solicitor in 2012 after fulfilling a training contract with a regional firm.

-Prior to joining Martin Searle Solicitors, I worked as a money adviser for a charity in Brighton.
-I specialised in supporting elderly and vulnerable clients and those with mental health issues – developing an expertise in local authority care funding rules and paying for care.
-I made initial Deputy applications (property and affairs) to the Court of Protection and managed a number of cases for clients who had lost mental capacity to manage their own finances.
+Prior to joining Martin Searle Solicitors, I worked as a nursing assistant in mental health clinics and hospitals.
+I also worked as a money adviser for a charity in Brighton.
+This involved supporting elderly and vulnerable clients and those with mental health issues.
+I gained expertise in local authority care funding rules and paying for care.
+I also made initial Deputy applications (property and affairs) to the Court of Protection and managed a number of cases for clients who had lost mental capacity to manage their own finances.

 Alongside my role as a solicitor, I work as a lecturer at the University of Brighton, teaching EU, Contract and Tort Law to undergraduate law students.